 When silver prices rose again, the mine was reopened in 1929 and operated until it was permanently shut down in 1941.

 Veeder Ridge Vineyard

-Felicia and Steven purchased this site in 2019 from the Rubissow family.
+Felicia and Steve purchased this site in 2019 from the Rubissow family.
 At the time of their acquisition, the property was planted to approximately 18 acres of vineyards.
-2021 was the final vintage from these original vines and the entire vineyard is being redeveloped including removing terracing, installing new irrigation systems and in the coming years, planting varieties to align with soil types and exposures.
+2021 was the final vintage from these original vines as the entire vineyard is being redeveloped.
+Developments includes removing the terracing, installing new irrigation systems and in the coming years, planting varieties to align with soil types and exposures.
+The first vines under their ownership were planted in 2023 with additional acreage to be planted in 2024.
 These are the southernmost vineyards in the Mt.
 Veeder appellation and are located about a mile from Redwood Road – west of the town of Napa.
 Nearby neighbors are Hess Collection Winery and Progeny Estate.

 The soils are uplifted marine sediments; the variety of exposures prominently factor into the site’s specific terroir including microclimate.
 Most vineyards on Mt.
 Veeder roughly face east on this north south spine of the Vaca mountains, however their uppermost vineyard site faces south towards the San Pablo Bay and is directly influenced by the nearby maritime climate.
 From this part of the property, on a clear day one has exceptional views of views of San Pablo Bay, Mt.
 Tamalpais and also Mt.
 Diablo in the distance.
 A lower and more protected section of the vineyard faces east overlooking the valley floor.
 Due to the proximity of the bay, this part of Mt.
 Veeder can be slightly cooler than to the north of the appellation, and as a result the wines develop plenty of natural acidity.